 After many times’ upgrading during the following over 20 years, it has drawn more and more gourmets and its service scope has been far beyond that of a common vegetable market.

 In addition, some film and TV stars’ frequent visits especially turn it into a pure and simple “online celebrity”.

 The “online celebrity” market, not only has been driven by but also benefited from Beijing’s development.

-It is Sanyuanli Market, a witness of China’s reform and opening up.
+It is Sanyuanli Market, a witness to China’s reform and opening up.